 Will you write for me?

-Can you speak or teach a workshop to my group, staff, or class?
+Can you speak or teach a workshop to my group, staff, class, or book club?

 Do you have reading recommendations for me?